Blog | 10 tips for international trips

 6. Involve young people in Programme planning

 Giving yourself lots of time to plan means you can create a more detailed Programme.
 In every activity we do, we always encourage feedback.
-The leaders don’t just make decisions – we always ask the Explorers questions like, ‘if you did it again, what would you do differently?’
-Then you can apply it next time.
+The leaders don’t just make decisions, we always ask Explorers questions like, ‘if you did it again, what would you do differently?’
+You can then apply these tweaks next time around, and make the whole experience even more enjoyable.

 Top tip: assess how youth-shaped your section is using The Wall of Youth Involvement.